Home on the Range (2004 film): Plot

-In 1889, amidst the Old West, wanted cattle rustler Alameda Slim steals most of Dixon Ranch's cattle.
-The ranch owner, Mr. Dixon, sells the remaining cow, Maggie, a show cow, to Pearl, a kind, aging woman who runs a small farm called Patch of Heaven.
+In 1889, amidst the Old West, wanted cattle rustler Alameda Slim depletes almost all cattle from the Dixon Ranch, leaving only a single show cow, Maggie.
+The ranch owner, Abner Dixon, sells her to a kind woman named Pearl Gesner, who runs a small farm called Patch of Heaven.

-Sam, the local Sheriff, arrives to tell Pearl that unless she pays back the bank in three days, her farm will be sold to the highest bidder.
+Sam Brown, the local Sheriff, arrives to tell Pearl that unless she pays back the bank in three days, her farm will be sold to the highest bidder.
 Hearing this, Maggie convinces farm cows Grace and Mrs. Calloway to go to town with her to win prize money at a fair.
 While the cows are in town, a bounty hunter named Rico drops off a criminal, collects their reward, and looks for a replacement horse while his rests.
 Idolizing him, Sam's horse, Buck, convinces Rico to take him.
 Upon seeing this and learning the reward for capturing Slim will cover Pearl's debt, Maggie convinces the other cows to help her collect the reward to save Patch of Heaven.

-That night, they hide among a large herd of steers as they are smitten by two longhorns Barry and Bob.
+That night, they hide among a large herd of steers as they are approached by two longhorns Barry and Bob.
 Slim arrives on the back of his bison Junior with his nephews, the Willies.
 Before Maggie can attack him, Slim starts yodeling, which puts all of the cattle except the tone-deaf Grace into a hypnotic trance, allowing Slim to lead them away.
 Grace brings Maggie and Mrs. Calloway back to their senses, before Slim uses a landslide to cover his escape.
-Narrowly missing him, Rico and his men discuss their next move, while Buck argues with the cows, with Rico mistakenly believing he is skittish around cows and has him returned him to Sam.
+Narrowly missing him, Rico and his men discuss their next move, while Buck argues with the cows, with Rico mistakenly believing he is skittish around cows and has him returned to Sam.
 However, Buck escapes, determined to capture Slim for himself to prove his worth.